 There’s no denying that sharing your brand story is tremendously beneficial to your brand.
 In fact, it’s pretty much crucial if you want to compete in a crowded marketplace.
-But whenever you read about the best brand storytelling, it’s usually praising titans like Apple or Nike.
+But whenever you read about great brand storytelling examples, it’s usually praising titans like Apple or Nike.
 While these brands are certainly talented, it can be a little disheartening to compare yourself to them—especially if what your brand does or sells isn’t exactly glamorous.